Michael Dellaira: Musical works

 named one of the "5 Best New Works of 2016" by Opera News magazine.

 In 2014 Dellaira and McClatchy started on their third opera together, The Leopard, based on the best-selling 1958 novel by Giuseppe Tomasi di Lampedusa.
 The work was commissioned by American Opera Projects and premiered in 2022 at the South Miami-Dade Cultural Arts Center by the Frost Opera Theater (at the Frost School of Music), conducted by Gerard Schwarz and directed by Jeffrey Buchman, with music direction by Alan Johnson.
 The production featured Kim Josephson as Prince Don Fabrizio, Robynne Redmon as Princess Stella, Frank Ragsdale as Father Pirrone, and Kevin Short as Chevalley.

+In 2018 Dellaira was commissioned by New Amsterdam Singers and Nancy Manocherian's the cell theatre to create a one-act "folk opera" based on American explorer Elisha Kent Kane's 1856 best-selling Arctic Explorations.
+Scored for full chorus, five soloists and a chamber ensemble of clarinet, banjo, guitar, violin, viola, double bass and percussion, the work premiered in 2024 at the Theater at St. Jean in New York City, conducted by Clara Longstreth, directed by Kira Simring, with the Harlem Chamber Players.
+It featured Colin Levin as Elisha Kent Kane, Nicole Haslett as Maggie Fox, Erin Brittain as Lady Jane Franklin, Michael Celentano as President Zachary Taylor, and Inuk drum-dancer Nuka Alice as Inuit shaman Siarnaq.

 Dellaira's first theatrical work was the monodrama Maud, for mezzo-soprano accompanied by computer-generated sounds.
 Featured at the First International Computer Music Conference at M.I.T. in October, 1976, Maud was awarded First Prize the next year by the American Society of University Composers (now the Society of Composers).
 The work premiered on April 22, 1977, at Carnegie Recital Hall in New York at a concert of the I.S.C.M, with Janet Steele singing.